secureblue/secureblue.github.io/content/POSTINSTALL-README.md

 - use systemwide flatpaks: `flatpak`
 - use usbguard: `usbguard`

-{% include alert.html type='note' content='You don't need to login using your wheel user to use it for privileged operations.
+{% include alert.html type='note' content='You don\'t need to login using your wheel user to use it for privileged operations.
 When logged in as your non-wheel user, polkit will prompt you to authenticate as your wheel user as needed, or when requested by calling <code>run0</code>.' %}

 ## Setup system DNS
 {: #dns}